turbot/steampipe-plugin-sentry/docs/index.md

 # Sentry + Steampipe

+[Sentry](https://sentry.io) is a developer-first error tracking and performance monitoring platform that helps developers see what actually matters, solve quicker, and learn continuously about their applications.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

-[Sentry](https://sentry.io) is a developer-first error tracking and performance monitoring platform that helps developers see what actually matters, solve quicker, and learn continuously about their applications.

-For example:
+List your Sentry organizations:

 ```sql
 select